derzeiss/pong.ts/README.md

   public static NAME = 'My AI Bar';

   handleInput() {
-    // calc where to move this frame
+    // calc where to move the bar this frame
   }
 }
 ```